radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 30. (If using the mgraph custom data source and Azure AD contains large volumes of users and/or groups; ~50K+ users) add two new properties: **max_retries_on_error** and **retry_interval_on_error**.
 These properties dictate the behavior of error recovery when initializing persistent cache on the virtual view of the Azure AD backend.
 Max_retries_on_error defines the number of retries when an error is encountered.
 This must be a positive, numeric value.
 After the maximum retries is exhausted, the exception is logged and the persistent cache initialization is stopped.
 If this property is not present, or contains an invalid value, no retry logic is used.
 Retry_interval_on_error indicates the amount of time to wait before the next retry.
 This value is in milliseconds.
 If this property is not present, or contains an invalid value, a default value of 10000 ms (10 seconds) is used.

-><span style="color:red">**IMPORTANT NOTE – After you successfully initialize the persistent cache, edit the mgraph custom data source and delete the max_retries_on_error and retry_interval_on_error properties so they don’t interfere with the persistent cache connector refresh logic which enforces similar properties.**
+>[!warning] After you successfully initialize the persistent cache, edit the mgraph custom data source and delete the max_retries_on_error and retry_interval_on_error properties so they don’t interfere with the persistent cache connector refresh logic which enforces similar properties.

 31. If you are going to virtualize Azure AD Groups, see Working with Azure AD Groups and you might need to add more properties to the graphapi data source described in these steps.

 32. Click **Save**.
 At this point, if you are using the graphapi custom data source, the default Azure view located at dv=graphapi,o=cloudservices,o=vds should return your data.
 If you are using the mgraph custom data source, you must create a new Root Naming Context on the Directory Namespace tab and mount the mgraph.dvx (default virtual view) in order to see the data.

->**Note – if you are using Azure Active Directory B2C, you can use the graphapib2c custom data source instead.**
+>[!note] if you are using Azure Active Directory B2C, you can use the graphapib2c custom data source instead.

 ![An image showing ](Media/Image8.23.jpg)